Moving to Work

 The MTW Annual Plan

 SCCHA identifies and outlines the agency’s Moving to Work (MTW) activities for the upcoming fiscal year in the Annual MTW Plan.
-Every year, the MTW Report compares the plan’s projected outcomes to the actual performance.
+The MTW Report compares the plan’s projected outcomes to the actual performance every year.

 Drafting the MTW Plan